xabierlegasa/twitter-junkie-bot/README.md

     * Set correct credentials from step one on config/twitter_credentials.json file
   - Post to twitter
-    * This posts a message to the account: php web/post_status_to_twitter.php
+    * This posts a message to the account: php web/post_status_to_twitter.php I have it on the web folder, so I can also call it from the outside.

 ## I want to post something else